rrcobb/kibo-web-scavenger-hunt/README.md

 ## Feedback / TODO

+TODO:
-TODO: remind that mobile will not work
+- remind that mobile will not work
+- Summary / Details for Help Panel
+    - Link to DevTools Video
+    - Link to Solution Video
+    - Devtools is open, what do I do next?
+    - I'm stuck, give me a hint!

 MAYBE link to repl version where mobile will work?

-specific challenge feedback:

-TODO: change the first task to use the developer tools
+- TODO: congrats at the end should scroll into view
 - feeling stuck feels bad
     - TODO: add 'I'm stuck, give me a hint' button
     - TODO: words of encouragement / congrats on guessing right